 Make your announcement after something large at work has just wrapped up, such as landing a new client; or a large project was just finished.
 Announcing your pregnancy after a major company or job milestone, will have your employer thinking highly of you.

-is illegal, it’s difficult to prove.
+While pregnancy discrimination is illegal, it’s difficult to prove.
 If you have an upcoming review scheduled, wait until a couple of weeks after that to tell your employer to ensure your pregnancy doesn’t affect the review.

 Wait until after the First Trimester